This article provides detailed and complete instructions in integrating your Sococo space with Slack and using its integrated features.

 Addendums and Known Gaps

-1. Joining meetings from Slack: There are some limitations when joining a Sococo meeting from Slack.
+These are some of the limitations when joining a Sococo meeting from Slack:

-b.
-Existing Sococo sessions and Browser Tabs: Joining a meeting from Slack by following the "Please click here to join!" link generated by a /sococo command or a Sococo 'Get' will log out a current Sococo session, and establish a new Sococo session in a new browser tab.
+/socococommand or a Sococo Get will log you out from your current session and establish a new Sococo session in a new browser tab.

-Note: We will handle both of these cases more seamlessly in future releases.
+Note: These cases will be handled more seamlessly in future releases.